Bokkos: Climate/Geography

 Bokkos is always warm, partially cloudy during the dry season, and muggy and overcast during the wet one.
 The average annual temperature fluctuates between 54 °F and 89 °F; it is rarely lower or higher than 49 °F or 93 °F. The 2.7-month hot season, which runs from January 28 to April 18, has daily highs that average more than 85 °F. With an average high temperature of 89 °F and low temperature of 63 °F, March is the hottest month of the year in Bokkos.

 Summertime temperatures above 76 °F are rare during the 3.5-month-long cold season, which runs from June 27 to October 10.
 August, with an average low temperature of 61 °F and high temperature of 72 °F, is the coldest month of the year in Bokkos.

-Bokkos LGA has an average annual temperature of 25 degrees Celsius and is spread across 1,682 square kilometers.
+Bokkos LGA has an average annual temperature of 25 degrees Celsius (77 degrees Fahrenheit) and is spread across 1,682 square kilometres or 649 square miles.
 Bokkos LGA has an average humidity of 55% and an average wind speed of 14 km/h.